saatviksingh77/wordle/README.md

 ### Wordle in Java(text)
 Same functionality as wordle in python(text).
 See character meanings [here](#character-meanings)
-Currently does not support imported JSON word list.
+Currently does not support imported JSON word list, uses fixed answer.

 #### Bugs
 - Extra letters not greyed out